GANDHI'S GIFT - Synopsis

 Directed by Kell Kearns

-Produced & Written by Kell Kearns and Cynthia Lukas
+Produced and Written by Kell Kearns and Cynthia Lukas

 “Gandhi's Gift” shows the Master of Nonviolence at the end of his life, on the brink of attaining his lifelong goal of freedom from the British but with his heart breaking by the partition of India and the terrible communal violence that is killing untold thousands.
 Having led masses in nonviolent marches, Gandhi now walks alone for unity and peace.